-- You tape or record the addicts worst behavior to show them later on, this is not a good idea if they are violent.
+- You tape or record the addicts worst behaviour to show them later on, this is not a good idea if they are violent.

 - You avoid conflict with the addict when they are under the influence.

-- You avoid contact with the addict at times when you know they are exhibiting unsociable behavior.
+- You avoid contact with the addict at times when you know they are exhibiting unsociable behaviour.

 - If the addict misses work they must call in themselves.

-- You continue to live your life and socialize with your friends and family even if the addict does not approve.
+- You continue to live your life and socialise with your friends and family even if the addict does not approve.

 - The addict pays for their own addiction, they do not need money from you.

 - If the addict asks for professional help, you encourage them to follow through with it.